MTurkkila/LOBS/README.md

+# UPDATE:
+New and improved version of the app is called TrackIt and it is availabe at [sciedu.fi/trackit][http://sciedu.fi/trackit].
+The code repository is still private, but will made public on a later date.

 # LOBS
 Lesson OBServation app
 The LOBS app used in educational research.
 The app is simple stopwatch to keep track of activities taking place in a classroom or similar setting.